 If you are looking to save some dollars, travel in the low season of late October through early December, and then again from mid-January through March.
 Avoid the holiday season as this is when prices skyrocket.
 However, if you’d also like the weather to be a bit warmer, the shoulder season is good: mid-May through mid-June, and September through mid-October.

 Best Time to Avoid Crowds

-If you’d prefer your Iceland to be relatively uncrowded, the best time to plan your trip is during the months of March, April, May and September.
-Many people consider the shoulder seasons of spring and fall as the best time to visit Iceland.
+If you’d prefer your visit to be relatively uncrowded, the best time to plan your trip is during the months of March, April, May and September.
+Many people consider the shoulder seasons of spring and fall as the best time to visit.

 Having said that, the capital of Reykjavik always sees its fair share of visitors, so to simply venture away from the city to more remote areas is ideal.
-The west fjords, northern and eastern Iceland see far fewer visitors.
+The west fjords, northern and the east see far fewer visitors.

 Icelanders celebrate some unique holidays all their own, and also some traditional ones (in a unique way!)
 Here are the highlights:

 Holidays in Iceland

 - New Year’s Day – 1st of January, where most businesses are closed until the 3rd.